gitKrystan/ruby-word-definition/README.md

 `TODO: Add Heroku Link`

 This website allows a user to input words and their definitions.
-Each word can have multiple definitions.
+Each word can have multiple definitions and can be removed from the word list.

 Words and definitions are stored as objects in Word and Definition classes.